 - Where can I get more information?

-What should I discuss with my healthcare provider before using oxytocin (Pitocin)?
+What should I discuss with my healthcare provider before receiving oxytocin (Pitocin)?

-- have had any surgery on the cervix or uterus;
+- if you have ever had surgery on your cervix or uterus (including a prior C-section);

 Additional Pitocin Information